nprapps/nprapps.github.com/_posts/2016-12-16-all-songs-considered-poll.markdown

 ![data in R](/img/posts/allsongs-poll-R.png)<small>Data with ranks in long format</small>

-We now want to give each album a certain ranking value.
-To do so, we just replace the rank columns with ranking values:
+Next, we gave each album a ranking value.
+To do so, we just replaced the rank columns with ranking values:

 ```
 d$rank[d$rank=="Rank.1"]= 5